Segfault-Inc/Multicorn/doc/implementing-tutorial.rst

 This method must return an iterable of the resulting lines.
-Each line can be either a list containing an item by column, or a dictonary mappning the column names to their value.
+Each line can be either a list containing an item by column, or a dictionary mapping the column names to their value.

 For this example, we chose to build a dictionary.
 Each column contains the concatenation of the column name and